isaac-powerpack/isaac-powerpack/README.md

     <img src="https://raw.githubusercontent.com/bemunin/isaac-powerpack/main/docs/public/logo.svg" width="400"/>
 </p>

-✨ Isaac Powerpack’s goal is to build a Foxglove extension that simplifies NVIDIA Isaac ROS development on NVIDIA Jetson boards using Foxglove Studio.
+✨ Isaac Powerpack’s goal is to provide a toolkit that simplifies Isaac ROS development on NVIDIA Jetson boards.

+Key features include:

+- 🪻 **Foxglove Studio extensions** for visualizing common Isaac ROS data
+- 🛠️ **CLI tools** to streamline Isaac ROS and Isaac Sim project setup and management
+- 📸 **Isaac Sim extensions** for quickly experimenting with Isaac ROS in a simulation playground

 🚧 This project is in early development.
-Many features are still in progress and subject to breaking changes.
+Features and APIs are still evolving and subject to breaking changes.

 🙋 We’ll open this project for contributions soon.